7069wrk/bettercap_2.32/README.md

 @ Creating archive bettercap_linux_amd64_2.32.0.zip ...
 ```

-## IF no errors, you can CD into build, extract and copy the  compiled BETTERCAP
+## IF no errors, you can CD into /build, extract the files, and copy the  compiled BETTERCAP to its home
 `cd build`

 `unzip bettercap_linux_amd64_2.32.0.zip`

 `sudo cp bettercap /usr/bin/bettercap`

+## now lets get out of the /tmp path and get the configuration done

 `cd ~`

 `sudo bettercap -eval "caplets.update; ui.update; q"`

+## time to run it and see if you were successful
 `sudo bettercap -caplet http-ui`

 ## Now you should be able to open your browser of choice and navigate to 127.0.0.1:80 and you will see the UI